natesales/openreactor/README.md

 ### Neutron Emission Detection

 We detect neutron emissions using a proportional neutron counter tube, an amplifier, and a counter running on a RP2040.
 The [counter](https://github.com/natesales/openreactor/tree/main/cmd/counter) service logs the count rate over serial and supports any falling-edge signal from a NIM rack or scalar.
+A RadiaCode spectrometer monitors lower energy background radiation over USB.

 ![neutron](docs/img/diagrams/neutron-detection.jpg)
 *Neutron detection overview*